Planning to take a day trip to Český Krumlov from Prague? This guide covers everything you need to know!

 Just south of Prague lies a Czech town that simply must be from a page in a fairytale.
-A town so magical that it seems unreal.
-Almost like a medieval fantasyland, too beautiful to be anything but a dream.
+A medieval town too magical, too beautiful, to be true…

 Yet somehow, Český Krumlov exists.

-With its red rooftops, immaculate towers, 13th-century castle, and the Vltava River snaking through it, Český Krumlov is likely the most romantic town in all of Europe.
+With its red rooftops, perfectly preserved 13th-century castle, immaculate towers, quaint cobblestone streets, traditional restaurants, and the Vltava River snaking through it, Český Krumlov is a historic gem.
+And probably, the most romantic town in all of Europe.

-Clearly, a day trip to Český Krumlov is more than just a 100-mile drive from Prague.
-Hopping onto the bus to Český Krumlov is more like stepping into a time machine, journeying back to medieval times.
+A day trip to Český Krumlov is more than just a 100-mile drive from Prague… Hopping onto the bus to Český Krumlov is more like stepping into a time machine, journeying back to medieval times.